 Article Translations: (Spanish)

-Some kids with shingles also may have a fever, headache, tiredness, or general achiness.
-In rare cases, a child can have the pain of shingles without the rash.
+Some kids with shingles also may have a fever and a headache, and might feel tired and achy.
+Rarely, a child has the pain of shingles without the rash.
 More severe symptoms can happen, but usually in people over age 50.

-Most cases of shingles will heal on their own, with or without treatment, and won't lead to any other problems.
+Most cases of shingles heal on their own, with or without treatment, and won't lead to any other problems.
 In rare cases, shingles can lead to complications, including:

 - Skin infections: A shingles rash can become infected with bacteria, leading to impetigo or cellulitis.